5 Benefits of Hiring People with Disabilities

 3. Tax Incentives for Employers

-The good news is that there are tax benefits available for companies that hire people in certain target groups, including those with diversabilities.
+The good news is that there are tax benefits available for companies that hire people in certain targeted groups, including people with disabilities.
 This can make it easier for small businesses to expand their hiring pools and ensure Americans with Disabilities Act (ADA) compliance.

 4. Higher Retention Rate

-Studies over the years have shown that people with diversabilities are more likely to stay in their jobs that individuals without diversabilities.
+Studies over the years have shown that people with disabilities are more likely to stay in their jobs that individuals without disabilities.
 They are often loyal employees who will work hard for employers that put the effort in to meet their needs and create an inclusive environment.

 5. Potential for Government Contracting

-If you have been considering jumping into government contracting, hiring individuals with diversabilities, veterans, and people from other diverse groups can help you secure government contracts.
+If you have been considering jumping into government contracting, hiring individuals with disabilities, veterans, and people from other diverse groups can help your company secure government contracts.
 Though these are not the only requirements, they are important facets for poising yourself as a contractor.

-In fact, Section 503 of the Rehabilitation Act requires some federal contractors and subcontractors to actively hire individuals with diversabilities.
+In fact, Section 503 of the Rehabilitation Act requires some federal contractors and subcontractors to show good faith effort in actively recruiting individuals with disabilities.

-If your business is looking to branch out and begin taking proactive steps to hire individuals with diversabilities, Applied Development can help.
-We have experience recruiting through advocacy and outreach initiatives to the diversability community.
-Give us a call today at 410.571.4016 or contact us online for more information.
+If your business is looking to branch out and begin taking proactive steps to hire people with disabilities, Applied Development can help.
+Give us a call today at (410) 571-4016 or contact us online for more information.